goldenratio/console-browsers-gamepad/nintendo/readme.md

 | 40 | Down Arrow key |

 Also you can pool `window.wiiu.gamepad` to read the current state of the primary GamePad.
+With `window.wiiu.gamepad` we can read Accelerometer, Gyroscope, Angle and Orientation values.

 ###### Related links: